- InDesign User Guide

 Select this option to delete pages when you edit text or hide conditions.
 Pages are deleted only if the emptied text frame is the only object on the page.

-To see how Smart Text Reflow can let you use InDesign as a text editor, create a document with Facing Pages turned off and Master Text Frame selected.
+To see how Smart Text Reflow can let you use InDesign as a text editor, create a document with Facing Pages turned off and Primary Text Frame selected.
 In Type preferences, make sure that Smart Text Reflow and Delete Empty Pages are selected.
-On the first page, hold down Ctrl+Shift (Windows) or Command+Shift (Mac OS), and click the master text frame to override it.
+On the first page, hold down Ctrl+Shift (Windows) or Command+Shift (Mac OS), and click the primary text frame to override it.
 When you type enough text to fill this text frame, a new page and text frame is added automatically.
 If you delete enough text, a page is removed.